Internet-lab/LinuxPC/README.md

 c.
 Install the Ubuntu server from the downloaded .iso file as a VM in Virtualbox (the development was done with Virtualbox 6.1).
 Allocate min.
 2048 MB memory and min.
 20 GB for the virtual disk.

+There are excellent instructions available at https://hibbard.eu/install-ubuntu-virtual-box/ .
+Follow the instructions until you get to *"Up and Running with SSH"*.

 d.
 During the installation, use the default settings.

  * For the user name password, select **Name: `Labuser`, username: `labuser`, password: `labuser`**.